 To acclimatize, we stay relatively high, visiting Rock Creek Lake and Crowley Lake.
 Deciding to visit Mono Lake for sunset, we stop just beyond Mammoth to have noodles for dinner.
 Even though she likes being outside, the wind really bothers her at while we visit the Mono tufas.

 East Fork Rock Creek is situated at nearly 9000 ft.
+We are venturing into high country.
 Again, I’m worried, but everything turns out well.
 At road’s end, we hike from Mosquito Flats (10000 ft) into lovely Little Lakes Basin to arrive at Heart Lake.

 Now, we have confidence in taking Daphney high alpine adventures.